CorefluxCommunity/Coreflux-Energy_Monitoring_System/README.md

 - **DeviceDetails:** Class representing the detailed energy data reported by each Shelly device.

+### Data Processing

+- **Device Level:** Each device reports its energy data, which is processed and stored.

+- **Room Level:** The energy data from all devices in a room is aggregated to provide room-level consumption.

+- **Office Level:** The energy data from all rooms in an office is aggregated to provide office-level consumption.

+- **Company Level:** The energy data from all offices is aggregated to provide company-level consumption.

 ## Getting Started
 ### Prerequisites
 - .NET SDK 8.0